Osiclin/lslcareers/README.md

 ## NOTE

-Create a .env file in the root of the project and copy, paste these values to enable fetching from the API:
+Normally i won't expose this keys but for the sake of this task and ease of use by the team Create a .env file in the root of the project and copy, paste these values to enable fetching from the API:

 REACT_APP_RAPID_API_KEY=56fe1c539bmsh6fb4610bd30e103p1a7aa5jsnfad25271bdd0